Ravenloft (module): Publication background

 Tracy Hickman and Laura Curtis married in 1977.
 Soon after, while living in Provo, Utah, they wrote the adventures Pharaoh and Ravenloft.
 When they began work on Ravenloft, they felt the vampire archetype had become overused, trite, and mundane, and decided to create a frightening version of the creature for the module.
 Ravenloft was inspired by Bram Stoker's Dracula and advertised as "a classic gothic story."
 They play-tested it with a group of players every Halloween for five years before it was published in 1983 by TSR.
 The plot combined elements of the horror genre with Dungeons & Dragons conventions for the first time.
 At the time of Ravenlofts release, each Dungeons & Dragons module was marked with an alphanumeric code indicating the series to which it belonged.
 Ravenloft was labeled I6: the sixth in a series of intermediate-level modules for the first edition of Advanced Dungeons & Dragons (AD&D).
 It consisted of a 32-page book, with separate maps that detailed locations in the adventure scenario.

 Tracy Hickman once ran the adventure as a Dungeon Master.
 According to him, the experience was like an old scary movie, with "the obligatory castle high on the craggy cliff with the wolves howling in the woods.
 Sure enough, the vampire was up there in the castle.
-To most of the players it seemed like a straight forward task: find the vampire and kill him."
+To most of the players, it seemed like a straightforward task: find the vampire and kill him."
 One player discovered Strahd's backstory and was so affected by it that when it came time to kill the vampire at the end of the adventure, despite having a sword capable of dispatching Strahd, he refused, and his companions were forced to complete the task.
 Afterwards, Hickman asked him why.
-"He deserved to die better than that," his friend said, to which Hickman replied "Yes [...]
+"He deserved to die better than that," his friend said, to which Hickman replied, "Yes [...]
 But that is how it is with people who fall from greatness.
 He chose his end when he first chose to kill his brother.
 How could it be any different?".